DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/computingelements.rst

 Interacting with Grid Sites
 @@@@@@@@@@@@@@@@@@@@@@@@@@@
-The :mod:`~DIRAC.Resources.Computing.HTCondorCEComputingElement` and the :mod:`~DIRAC.Resources.Computing.ARCComputingElement` eases
+The :mod:`~DIRAC.Resources.Computing.HTCondorCEComputingElement` and the :mod:`~DIRAC.Resources.Computing.AREXComputingElement` eases
 the interactions with grid sites, by managing pilots using the underlying batch systems.
 Instances of such CEs are generally setup by the site administrators.